microsoft/aragog/README.md

 This code was mainly written by:

-Nofel Yaseen and Vincent Liu and the authors of the OSDI 2020 paper:Scalable Runtime Verification of Distributed Middleboxes
+Nofel Yaseen and Vincent Liu